YKwaw/kwaw.xyz/content/books.md

 ---
 title: "Bookshelf"
 date: 2024-02-25
-description: "Log of books that I have read from ~late 2023 onwards "
+Description: "Log of books that I have read from ~late 2023 onwards "
 ---
 Collection of things that I have read from late 2023 onwards.
 Mostly to jor my own mememory.
 Things that I really like or would like to revisit get a ⭐.